Stanley-Charles/flask-mysql-boilerplate/README.md

 During phase 2 we made our ER diagrams as well as our SQL file for our database.

 ### Phase 3
+During phase 3 we created Mock data through Mockaroo and updated our SQL file accordingly (more on this later).
+We then created 2 bluprints, one for the Verified User persona and one for the System Admin Persona.
+We then ..... (add when Appsmith done)

+#### Changes from phase 2 to 3 and disclaimers
+When making Mockaroo data we ran into some small issues, mainly due to Mockaroo not being able to create distinct Strings.
+Due to this we changed/added some Primary Keys which had to be integrs.
+This is because we could then use "Row Number" on Mockaroo to guarantee that they would be distinct.
+Due to this our SQL file was changed from Phase 2.